dlepex/actorish4j/README.md

-#### Purpose
+### Purpose

-This small lib provides concurrent, asynchronous/non-blocking, stateful (*actor-like*) entities.
+This small library provides concurrent, asynchronous/non-blocking, stateful (in other words actor-like) entities.

-Due to its simplicity and **tight integration with Java 8 CompletionStage (CompletableFuture) and Queue API**, JCExt might be  better choice than some bloated actor frameworks that try to imitate all aspects of Erlang actors, introducing a lot of new API and thus a lot of extra cognitive load.
+Due to its simplicity and **tight integration with Java 8 CompletionStage (CompletableFuture) and Queue API**, JCExt can be  better choice than some bloated Actor frameworks.
+The reason is that these frameworks try to imitate *all* aspects of Erlang actors (supervision hierarchies, networking etc) so they introduce a lot of new API and thus a lot of extra cognitive load.
+Not to mention that at times those "imitations" are very poor and much worse the the original.

-The simplest way to use JCExt in your project is thru https://jitpack.io
+The simplest way to use JCExt in your project is through https://jitpack.io

-For gradle build:
+Gradle build sample:
 ```groovy
 	dependencies {
 		compile 'com.github.dlepex:jcext:v0.7'